-The HIV-1 protease consists of two identical subunits and is an important target for anti-HIV HIV-1 drugs.
-The virus gradually evolves to evade these drugs, lessening their efficacy.
-Based on the study of protease residues susceptible to the oxidative process, namely the sulfur-containing residues methionine and cysteine, it has been proposed that drugs which target the region between the subunits (interfacial) may provide an alternate site of intervention (Davis et al., 2000).
+Protease: Early in HIV-1 infection, viral RNA is translated into a polyprotein which is then cleaved by the viral protease at nine sites to create the functional proteins.
+In this process, the dimeric protease catalyzes its own production.
+Without the protease, viral replication is not possible and so it is an important drug target.
+The virus evolves to evade these drugs, lessening their efficacy.
+Based on the study of protease residues susceptible to the oxidative process, namely the sulfur-containing residues methionine and cysteine, the PEL and its collaborators have proposed that drugs that target the region between the subunits may provide an alternate site of intervention.